AJ5831A/BRICKS_DASHBOARD/README.md

 5. **Open** a Pull Request

 ### **Code Standards**
-- Follow existing code formatting
+- Follow existing code formatting (ESLint/Prettier)
 - Write descriptive commit messages
 - Add comments for complex logic
 - Update documentation for new features
+- Write tests for new functionality

+### **Reporting Issues**

+Found a bug?
+Have a feature request?
+Open an issue on [GitHub Issues](https://github.com/AryenMukundam/Bricks/issues) with:
+- Clear description of the problem
+- Steps to reproduce
+- Expected vs actual behavior
+- Screenshots (if applicable)

 ---